Nassim-Saboundji/MinimalHN/README.md

 - NewsCard :  Contains all the relevant information for a given story.
 - CommentContainer :  Contains the code to display a comment.

-NewsContainre calls NewsCard for each of the top stories.
+NewsContainer calls NewsCard for each of the top stories.
 NewsCard calls CommentContainer for each top level comment of a given story.

 ## How To Run